 The chequered flag is normally raised once the first rider has completed their third lap and the course will remain open for one hour thereafter.
 Riders have that one hour to complete the lap they are on.

-Presentations will follow at approximately 2.30pm to 3.00pm dependent on all riders have finished their races and the course being clear.
+Presentations will follow at approximately 2.30pm to 3.00pm dependent on all riders have finished their races and the course is clear.

 Stewards are on site from Friday afternoon through to Sunday evening to assist you with your parking requirements.
 Access to the site is restricted at all times and any vehicle wishing to leave before the event must do so with steward's permission.
-Stewards will take into account whether you are a day visitor or staying for the full weekend and will therefore advise you to park accordingly.
-All vehicles and their contents are left at owners risk and are not covered through our insurance.
+Stewards will take into account whether you are a day visitor or staying for the full weekend and will, therefore, advise you to park accordingly.
+All vehicles and their contents are left at the owners risk and are not covered by our insurance.

 No vehicles may be parked in the pits, bar racing bikes.